TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-iga-create-tou.md

 ## **Recommended Steps**

-1. In the Azure portal, navigate to Azure AD Terms of Use.
+1. In the Azure portal, navigate to Azure AD Terms of Use

-2. Create a new Terms of Use, ensure that the total file size across all PDF's are less than 2MB
+2. Create a new Terms of Use, and ensure that the total file size across all PDF's are less than 2MB